iampaul/NodeJs-Assignment-Verstrade/README.md

 Answer:

+Solution: balancedSubstring.js

+Run Command : Node balancedSubstring.js  (You can test the code in any javascript online compiler also)

+Description:

 isBalanced

 The isBalanced function takes a string str as input and returns true if the string is balanced and false otherwise.
 A string is considered balanced if it consists of exactly two different characters and both of those characters appear exactly the same number of times.